Training pants

-Training pants are undergarments used by incontinent people, typically young children, as an aid for toilet training.
+Training pants are undergarments used by incontinent people, typically toddlers, as an aid for toilet training.
 They are intended to be worn in between the transition between wearing diapers but before they are ready to wear regular underpants.
 Training pants may be reusable and made of fabric, or they may be disposable.
 In the US, disposable training pants may also be referred to as "pull-ups", and in the UK, training pants are frequently referred to as nappy pants or trainer pants.
 The main benefit of training pants over diapers is that unlike traditional diapers, they can be easily pulled down in order to sit on a potty or toilet, and pulled back up for re-use after the person has used the toilet.
 The main benefit of wearing training pants over regular underpants is that if the person has an accident, they do not soil their environment.

 Disposable pants

 Flexible sides

 Many toilet training pants use flexible sides for the wearer to easily pull them off and on like normal underwear.
 This is to increase independence, make training easier, and are designed to be child-friendly, as well as to make them designed like normal underwear, unlike most traditional diapers in which the diaper is fastened by inexpensive velcro straps, although they are adjustable when it comes to tightness.
 Also unlike normal diapers, the sides are sold already fastened with the goal of enabling wearers to put them on independently.

 Some brands include strong velcro on the sides, the goal being to keep the sides in place while enabling the parent to remove the pants if necessary.
 Conversely, the sides may be more vulnerable to breaking and are liable to lose the psychological benefit of moving away from diapers.